sb53systems/G-Code-Flow-Temperature-Controller/README.md

   ```
   PRINT_START BED_TEMP=[bed_temperature_initial_layer_single] EXTRUDER_TEMP=[nozzle_temperature_initial_layer]
   ```
-- This Script is currently only available for windows os.

 Be responsible and careful with this Script by using reasonable values ​​and monitoring the behavior of your printer, and Happy Smart 3D Printing...